Announcing our Fostering Futures Initiative: Helping Foster Teens Successfully Transition into Adulthood

 PROGRAM DESIGN

 CASA of Marion County has served thousands of foster teens since 2002.
-We help teens apply for college, find their first jobs, and more.
+We help teens graduate, apply for college, find their first jobs, and more.
 The Fostering Futures Initiative builds our capacity to provide customized case plans for every teen we work with.

-$2,000 = One Year of Advocacy for a Foster Teen
+$2,500 = One Year of Advocacy for a Foster Teen